fuhadkalathingal/PhishGuard/README.md

 `PhishGuard is an open-source cyber awareness game that empowers users to defend against phishing, malware, and social engineering attacks. 🎮 Through immersive levels and a gamified learning experience, it equips players with knowledge, skills, and confidence to recognize and respond effectively to these threats.
 Join us in the fight against cybercrime and make a difference with PhishGuard! 🔒🚀

 ## 🚀 Demo
-Here is a quick demo of the website.
-We hope you enjoy it.
+Check out the live demo of PhishGuard: [PhishGuard Live Demo](https://fuhadkalathingal.github.io/PhishGuard/)

 > [The Demo Link](https://fuhadkalathingal.github.io/PhishGuard/)